sonukryadav/react-native/w1/3.native-elements-2/README.md

 ### Native Elements 2

-- Native core components
+- Image in React Native
-  - Image
+  - Image Props
+  - Simple Gallery
-  - List of elements
+- Showing list of items using map
-  - ScrollView instead of List
+- ScrollView
+  - Horizontal and Vertical Scrollview
-  - Pull to Refresh ScrollView
+  - Pull to Refresh

 ### Coding